-As opposed to this, the buildings which fail to conserve energy are bound to increase operation costs.
-The cost-benefit ratio works better in case of projects under development, as compared to a developed building which is being retro-fitted with energy-efficiency means.
+In opposition to this, buildings that fail to conserve energy are bound to increase operating costs.
+The cost-benefit ratio works better in the case of projects under development, as compared to a developed building that is being retrofitted with energy-efficiency means.

-Generally buildings rely on multiple systems for lighting, heating and other functions that consume huge amounts of electricity whereas green buildings smartly interlink these services to reduce operational costs and energy consumption.
+Generally, buildings rely on multiple systems for lighting, heating, and other functions that consume huge amounts of electricity whereas the green building concept smartly interlinks these services to reduce operational costs and energy consumption.

-The rating systems such as Indian Green Building Council or IGBC, and Green Rating for Integrated Habitat Assessment or GRIHA are there to evaluate the energy-efficiency of buildings, and these organisations are doing a great job in promoting environment-friendly practices in the country.
+The rating systems such as Indian Green Building Council (IGBC), and Green Rating for Integrated Habitat Assessment (GRIHA) are there to evaluate the energy efficiency of buildings, and these organizations are doing a great job of promoting environment-friendly practices in the country.